 Are low-sodium canned chili options tasty?

 Yes!
-Many brands offer low-sodium canned chili that retains flavor by using fresh spices, herbs, and quality ingredients.
+Many brands offer low-sodium canned chili that retains flavor using fresh spices, herbs, and quality ingredients.
 Brands like Amy’s Organic and Health Valley provide flavorful, reduced-sodium options that taste just as satisfying as their regular counterparts.
-For more ideas, check out this dense bean salad recipe, a delicious low-sodium side dish.
+Check out this dense bean salad recipe, a delicious low-sodium side dish, for more ideas.

 How can I make chili flavorful without salt?